Persist data across interactions and sessions.

 await memory.delete_content("userPrefs");

-Memory methods are synchronous:
+Memory methods are synchronous and return values directly.

 # Read from memory